McSqwurd/QDigitRec/README.md

-# Neural Network to recogniuse digits built entirely in kdb/q
+# Neural Network to recognise digits built entirely in kdb+/q